 Working to ensure that the Center for Substance Abuse Prevention (CSAP) is funded at the highest possible level.
 CSAP works with federal, state, public and private organizations to develop comprehensive drug use before it starts.
 CSAP provides national leadership in the development of policies, programs and services to prevent the onset of substance misuse.
 It promotes effective substance misuse prevention practices that enable states, communities, and other organizations to utilize and implement evidence-based prevention knowledge and strategies effectively.

 Working to ensure that the Substance Abuse Prevention and Treatment (SAPT) Block Grant is funded at the highest possible level.
 The SAPT Block Grant is the most important source of funding for States’ substance misuse prevention, treatment and recovery systems.
 Twenty percent of the block grant is set aside for primary prevention services.
 This set-aside is the largest single source of funding in each State’s prevention infrastructure.

 Working to ensure that the State Department’s International Narcotics Control and Law Enforcement Bureau’s (INL) Demand Reduction program is funded at the highest possible level.
 INL works with grassroots organizations throughout Latin America, Asia, and Africa to create drug-free community coalitions in key drug-producing countries.
 More than 200 coalitions are active in 20 countries.

-- Despite its cost-effectiveness, federal funding for substance use/misuse prevention has been cut by 34% between FY 2009 and FY 2016.
+Despite the effectiveness of substance misuse prevention programs, funding for them has been cut by 34.4 percent between FY 2009 and FY 2019.